AnalyticsDojo/AnalyticsDojo/CONTRIBUTING.md

 If the app loads, congratulations - you're all set.
 Otherwise, let us know by opening a GitHub issue and with your error.

 ## Linting Setup
-You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to [Free Code Camp's JavaScript Style Guide](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Free-Code-Camp-JavaScript-Style-Guide) (you can find a summary of those rules [here](https://github.com/FreeCodeCamp/FreeCodeCamp/blob/staging/.eslintrc).
+You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to [Analytics Dojo's JavaScript Style Guide](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Free-Code-Camp-JavaScript-Style-Guide) (you can find a summary of those rules [here](https://github.com/FreeCodeCamp/FreeCodeCamp/blob/staging/.eslintrc).
 Please do not ignore any linting errors, as they are meant to **help** you and to ensure a clean and simple code base.
 Make sure none of your JavaScript is longer than 80 characters per line.
 The reason we enforce this is because one of our dependent NPM modules, [jsonlint](https://github.com/zaach/jsonlint), does not fully support wildcard paths in Windows.

 ## Found a bug?
 Do not file an issue until you have followed these steps: